Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 ## US-06: Originality

 Good job making it this far!

-You have a functional game, and it's time to add some uniqueness and originality to make it your own.
+You have a functional game, and now it's time to enhance it with your creativity and originality.
+This step is crucial, not just for the satisfaction of making something unique but also because potential employers and collaborators will be looking at your work.
+Your ability to innovate and personalize projects is highly valued in the tech industry, as it showcases your problem-solving skills, creativity, and attention to detail.
+Let's make your game stand out!

 Read the following suggestions and implement whatever you want.
 There are no unit tests for this user story, but originality will be considered in the rubric.

 #### 1. Change the look of the game.

 The game looks great, but it looks similar to the games of some  other students in the program.
 Hack the `styles.css` file and make some changes to make your game look unique.
 You can change the background, the sprites, the fonts, and the general appearance of the game.
 Why not use zombies or monsters instead of moles?
 Study  and experiment with `styles.css` and see what you can come up with.

 #### 2. Audio FX and music

 A game without sound FX and music can be pretty boring.
 Here is a [REPL](https://replit.com/@thinkful/audiofx-and-music#script.js) with an example of how to add audio to your game.
 Feel free to use your own audio files.

 #### 3. Additional features

 You can add additional features to your game.
 Here are some examples: adding more user controls to control difficulty, adding a sprite that takes off points if it gets hit, or adding additional animations.

+**Commit your code**: If you've made notable progress, now might be a good time to make a commit to secure your progress.

 #### Acceptance criteria